 - Keep your room and desk organized and neat.
 Clean desk, clean mind.

 - At the same time, be selectively flexible with your time.
-If you are in the middle of a great conversation with a new friend (or even a professor!), keep it going if you can.
+Keep it going if you are in a great conversation with a new friend (or even a professor!)
 Don’t be a slave to your schedule.
 The challenge is deciding when to be flexible (as an exception) and when to return to it…

 - Manners matter, from holding the door to using utensils to project some thoughtfulness and skill.
-Don’t think you’ll remember during the interview lunch how to properly use your knife; you won’t.
+Don’t think you’ll remember during the interview lunch how to use your knife properly; you won’t.

 - Don’t let your gas tank get below ¼ full.
 I’m not just talking about automobiles.
 This “buffer rule” applies to everything — food, money, relationships, laptop battery charge, rest, etc. Running any of these near-empty can lead to a cascade of bad events — and causes avoidable stress.